hypo69/hypo/docs/gemini/consultant/ru/fast_api/openai.md

 .. module:: src.fast_api.openai
    :platform: Windows, Unix
    :synopsis: This module provides a FastAPI application for interacting with the OpenAI model.
-              It includes API endpoints for querying the model and potentially training it based on provided data.
+   It includes API endpoints for querying the model and handling user requests.
 """
 import header
 from fastapi import FastAPI, HTTPException